 Unrelated Business Income Tax & Nonprofits

 The IRS has many Internal Revenue Bulletins (IRB) and Internal Revenue Rulings (IRR) about unrelated business income tax.
-I am not a tax attorney, and I strongly suggest you talk with a tax attorney and nonprofit lawyer who are qualified to give advice about UBIT.
+I am not a tax attorney, and I strongly suggest you talk with a tax attorney and nonprofit lawyer who is qualified to give advice about UBIT.
 Please only take the information provided as a guide and not as legal advice.
 Read the IRS Unrelated Business Income Tax tax guide first.
 There is also an interactive video about UBIT on the IRS website as well.

 But here are some things to know about UBIT: